MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/tenant-to-tenant-mailbox-move.md

 4. Download the SetupCrossTenantRelationshipForTargetResource.ps1 script for the source tenant setup from the GitHub repository [here](https://github.com/microsoft/cross-tenant).
 You may need to create a GitHub account to access the script if this is your first time with GitHub.

 5. Create a Remote PowerShell connection to the source tenant with your Exchange Administrator permissions.
-Global Admin permissions are not required to configure the source tenant, only the target tenant becuase of the Azure app creation process.
+Global Admin permissions are not required to configure the source tenant, only the target tenant because of the Azure app creation process.

 6. Change directory to the script location or verify that the script is currently saved to the location currently in your Remote PowerShell session.